OECD sees China growth accelerating in 2014, urges reforms

 BEIJING China's annual economic growth is likely to accelerate to 8.2 percent in 2014 from an expected 7.7 percent this year, driven by stronger domestic demand, the OECD said on Tuesday.

-"Growth is picking up and inflation remains low, domestic demand has led the turnaround," the Organization for Economic Co-operation and Development said in its latest report on the global economic outlook.
+"Growth is picking up and inflation remains low, domestic demand has led the turnaround," the Organisation for Economic Co-operation and Development said in its latest report on the global economic outlook.

 The OECD outlook was rosier than a recent Reuters poll that showed China's economic growth could slow to 7.4 percent in 2014 from an expected 7.6 percent this year - the weakest in 14 years.